CcpC-cuj/Webdev/README.md

 ## About Us

-Swastik Eatery supports NGOs aiding children and the elderly, serving delicious meals with a positive community impact.
+Swastik Eatery is dedicated to supporting NGOs that assist children and the elderly.
+Our mission is to positively impact the community while serving delicious and high-quality meals.

 ## Menu

-Our menu includes a variety of freshly prepared snacks for students, with vegan and non-vegan options.
+Our menu features a variety of snacks suitable for students, with both vegan and non-vegan options.
+All items are freshly prepared daily to ensure maximum flavor and satisfaction.
+Visit us to enjoy our mouthwatering selection at affordable prices.

 ## Customer Reviews

-Our customers appreciate our hygiene, fast delivery, and fresh food.
-Here are a few testimonials:
+Our customers appreciate the hygiene, fast delivery, and fresh, high-quality food.
+Here are some of their testimonials:

-- **Krish Choudhary:** "Best hygiene and clean environment."
+- **Krish Choudhary:** "Best hygiene and a clean environment."
 - **Apurba Das:** "Fast delivery, even for emergency orders."
 - **Siya Mandal:** "Serves quality food straight out of the pan."
 - **Akash Kumar:** "Polite staff and amazing service."

 ## Location and Hours

+**Location:**
-**Location:** Manatu Village, CUJ, Ranchi — 853222
+- Manatu Village, CUJ, Ranchi — 853222

 **Hours:**
 - Monday - Friday: 8:00 am - 7:00 pm
 - Saturday-Sunday: 4:00 pm - 7:00 pm